List of political parties in New Zealand: Parties that never held seats

-Because New Zealand does not require political parties to be registered, any person can announce a political party, though may not receive media coverage or go on to contest an election.
+Because New Zealand does not require political parties to be registered, any person can announce a political party, though it may not receive media coverage or contest an election.
 It can also be difficult to determine when such parties have ceased operating or moved away from politics.
-The list below is limited to notable parties understood to no longer be operating.
+The list below is limited to notable parties understood to be no longer operating.

-Parties listed by date of founding: